-16. Prohibition of Discrimination
+13. Prohibition of Discrimination

 In accordance with applicable equal opportunity statutes, Executive Orders, and regulations, the owner must not discriminate against any person because of race, color, religion, sex, national origin, age, familial status or disability in connection with the lease.
-Eligibility for HUD's programs must be made without regard to actual or perceived sexual orientation, gender identity, or marital status.

-17. Conflict with Other Provisions of Lease
+14. Conflict with Other Provisions of Lease

 - a.
-The terms of the tenancy addendum are prescribed by HUD in accordance with Federal law and regulation, as a condition for Federal assistance to the tenant and tenant's family under the Section 8 youcher program. - b.
+The terms of the tenancy addendum are prescribed by HUD in accordance with Federal law and regulation, as a condition for Federal assistance to the tenant and tenant's family under the Section 8 voucher program. - b.
 In case of any conflict between the provisions of the tenancy addendum as required by HUD, and any other provisions of the lease or any other agreement between the owner and the tenant, the requirements of the HUD-required tenancy addendum shall control.

-18. Changes in Lease or Rent
+15. Changes in Lease or Rent

 - a.
 The tenant and the owner may not make any change in the tenancy addendum.
 However, if the tenant and the owner agree to any other changes in the lease, such changes must be in writing, and the owner must immediately give the PHA a copy of such changes.
 The lease, including any changes, must be in accordance with the requirements of the tenancy addendum. - b.
-In the following cases, tenant-based assistance shall not be continued unless the PHA has approved a new tenancy in accordance with program requirements and has executed a new HAP contract with the owner: - If there are any changes in lease requirements governing tenant or owner responsibilities for utilities or appliances; - (2) If there are any changes in lease provisions governing the term of the lease; - (3) If the family moves to a new unit, even if the unit is in the same building or complex. - c.
-PHA approval of the tenancy, and execution of a new HAP contract, are not required for agreed changes in the lease other than as specified in paragraph b. - d.
+In the following cases, tenant-based assistance shall not be continued unless the PHA has approved a new tenancy in accordance with program requirements and has executed a new HAP contract with the owner: - If there are any changes in lease requirements governing tenant or owner responsibilities for utilities or appliances; - (2) If there are any changes in lease provisions governing the term of the lease; - (3) If the family moves to a new unit, even if the unit is in the same building or complex. - c PHA approval of the tenancy, and execution of a new HAP contract, are not required for agreed changes in the lease other than as specified in paragraph b. - d.
 The owner must notify the PHA of any changes in the amount of the rent to owner at least sixty days before any such changes go into effect, and the amount of the rent to owner following any such agreed change may not exceed the reasonable rent for the unit as most recently determined or redetermined by the PHA in accordance with HUD requirements.

-19. Notices
+16. Notices